react-toolbox/react-toolbox/README.md

 Since React Toolbox styles are written in CSS it's pretty easy to customize your components.
 We have several ways:

-### Via React Toolbox Loader (coming soon)
+### Via React Toolbox Loader

 Thanks to the power of SASS, all components in React Toolbox are configured from a variables file.
-The best way to customize your build is to create a custom configuration SASS file with the variables you want to modify during the build process.
+The best way to customize your build is to create a custom configuration SASS file overriding configuration variables like colors or sizes.

-With `react-toolbox-loader` so you can tell webpack where your configuration file is.
-It will prepend your configuration to each build belonging to RT components resulting in your customized CSS.
-More on this soon.
+With [toolbox-loader](https://github.com/react-toolbox/toolbox-loader) you can tell webpack where your configuration file is and it will prepend your config to each SASS build.
+This will result in your customized CSS for React Toolbox Components.
+For now you can browse the configuration files and override what you want.

 ### Via `className` property